-If your agency's approved indirect cost rate expires during the award period, a current approved rate must be submitted to the COPS Office in order to continue to draw down award funding for indirect costs.
+If your agency's approved indirect cost rate expires during the award period, a current approved rate must be submitted to the COPS Office to continue to draw down award funding for indirect costs.
 In addition, your agency must request a budget modification with the COPS Office to reflect any rate change.

-If your agency has never received a negotiated indirect cost rate, then you may request up to a flat 10 percent de minimis indirect cost rate applied to the modified total direct costs (MTDC).
+Any recipient without a current negotiated indirect cost rate can request up to a flat 10 percent de minimis indirect cost rate applied to the modified total direct costs (MTDC).